Virginia State University: Cheerleading

 Originally led by head coach Paulette Johnson, for 35 years, the Woo Woos are a nationally recognized cheerleading squad known for original, up-tempo and high energy performances.
 The 30 member squad is composed of young women from all over the country.
 The squad focuses on community service as well as promoting school spirit.
 Tryouts are held annually during the spring semester for VSU full-time students.
 Instructional camps and workshops are offered throughout the state.

 In 2001, the university granted the Woo Woo Alumni chapter its initial charter.
 The organization has a rapidly growing membership that is actively involved in the promotion of the squad and its individual members.
 Shandra Claiborne, a former Woo Woo, led the team for one year following the retirement of Johnson.
 The squad has been under the leadership of former Woo Woo Cassandra Artis-Williams since 2013.

 Concert choir

 The Department of Music had a recording Concert Choir.
-In 1974, This choir recorded an album entitled The Undine Smith Moore Song Book a recording in the series of Afro-American heritage in songs.
+In 1974, the choir recorded an album entitled The Undine Smith Moore Song Book, a recording in the series of Afro-American heritage in songs.
 This recording was third in the series, which aspired to produce a recording each year of the works of this Black composer who was a former faculty member and co-director of the Black Man in American Music Center.
-The choir also performed selections from this series in Baltimore at Bethel AME Church," including songs from a group of gospel selections arranged by VSC students Larry Bland, Janet Coleman, and Roger Holliman."
+The choir also performed selections from this series in Baltimore at Bethel AME Church, "including songs from a group of gospel selections arranged by VSC students Larry Bland, Janet Coleman, and Roger Holliman."
 Several graduates of VSC were living in Baltimore, and came to join the choir at the end of the program as they sang the Evening Song.